 SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The extent of entry into the body by most routes has not been fully investigated.
 Occupational exposures to this product may cause acute effects in humans, as described in the following paragraphs.

-INHALATION: Inhalation of vapors, mists, or sprays of this product may slightly irritate the nose, throat, and lungs.
+INHALATION: Inhalation of airborne dusts generated by this product may slightly irritate the nose, throat, and lungs.
 Symptoms are generally alleviated upon breathing fresh air.

 CONTACT WITH SKIN or EYES: Contact with the skin may cause mild irritation, which is alleviated upon rinsing.
-Contact of this product with the eyes may cause mild to moderate irritation, redness, and tearing.
+Contact with the eyes of airborne dusts generated by this product may cause mild to moderate irritation, redness, and tearing.